hieutle2011/blog/content/post/archive-command.md

 draft: false
 ---

 There are many types of compress file, with each type we should have different command to interact with it.
-First, we find which type of file we are working with by using `file` command.
+To find which archive type we are working with, use `file` command.

 ```shell
 $ file a.zip